 Outpatient facilities do not keep patients overnight, so there is likely not going to be a staff on-hand 24/7.
 These facilities are often best for mild-to-moderate addiction and dependency issues.
 If you are looking for how to help an alcoholic who has a mild or moderate case, this may be one of the best solutions.
 Outpatient facilities may not have the medications or facilities necessary to help someone with a more serious addiction, so the facility is likely to refer the patient to an inpatient service if it is not a condition the clinic can handle.
 Outpatient services are often used when a patient needs to have continued therapy or maintenance completed.
 This helps doctors keep up-to-date on the patient’s progress and can help the patient stay off drugs or alcohol.

 Combined rehabilitation and detox clinics are also available.
 These clinics often have two stages, the stage of detoxification, where patients get clean from drugs or alcohol, and then the stage of rehabilitation, where the patients interact with others, complete therapies, participate in educational courses, and work on social and life skills.
 Combined clinics are beneficial because the patient can stay in one place during the entire treatment.
 Patients live with each other, sometimes with roommates with similar conditions.
 This can help support emotional bonding, as well as giving the support a person needs to get through detoxification.
-If you or someone you know would like to learn more about the types of inpatient rehabilitation facilities near you, contact us at 1-800-928-9139.
 We can help you find the perfect solution to your needs.

 Some facilities offer rapid detox, which allows a patient to “sleep” through withdrawal while the drugs or alcohol are flushed out of the body.
 This is how to help an alcoholic if the detoxification process needs to be done quickly.
 Rapid detox varies from clinic to clinic, but it is usually completed in one to eight hours.
 It is most commonly used for opiate detoxification, although it can be used for other addictions as well.
 During the treatment, the patient is anesthetized.
 When the patient awakes, he or she is kept at the facility for a few days until there is sure to be no withdrawal or other symptoms.
 The medical staff on-hand includes anesthesiologists, nurses, doctors, and therapists.
 Therapy is often completed in the days following the treatment, and it may be continued at an outpatient facility to help prevent relapse.